 Acmon/lupine blue butterfly nectaring on buckwheat

-Acmon and lupine blue butterfly caterpillars are adapted to rely on various wild buckwheats as host plants for their food, and Acmon caterpillars also feed on lupines.
+Both acmon and lupine blue butterflies are adapted to rely on various wild buckwheats as host plants for their caterpillars to feed on, and acmon caterpillars also eat lupines (oddly, lupine blues don't eat lupines though).
 Adult butterflies gather nectar from various flowers including western clematis, white forget-me-not, and host buckwheats.

-Acmon blues are small, having a wingspan of 3/4 to 1-1/8 inch.
-The upper wing surface on males is powdery blue while females are brownish.
+The easiest way to identify acmon-lupine blue butterflies is to look at the pictures and compare with similar butterflies.
+Acmon-lupine blues are small, having a wingspan of about an inch more or less, and the upper wing surface on males is powdery blue while females are brownish.
 Both males and females have an ornate orange and black-dot arc on their dorsal (upper) hindwing.
 The ventral hindwing (underside) also has the orange and black-dot arc, with blue scintillae (glittery scales) encircling the black dots.
 The ventral hindwing is otherwise bluish gray with black spots.
+Square-spotted blue and dotted blue butterflies look similar but lack the glitter and are smaller, while Melissa's blue butterflies have the glitter but also have an orange arc extending up the ventral forewing edge.

 Male acmon/lupine blue butterfly